NelsonLee2000/Sky-Listener/README.md

 ## Why?

-Sky Listener takes the hassle out of finding the perfect playlist for your current weather.
-Instead of manually searching for mood-appropriate music, Sky Listener does the work for you when you input your city name.
+Sky Listener takes the hassle out of finding the perfect playlist for any given day.
+Instead of manually searching for mood and weather-appropriate music, Sky Listener does the work for you when you input your city name.

 ## Features